Foodie Things to do in Brighton

-Looking for things to do in Brighton?
+Looking for things to do in Brighton this January?
 We’ve got the lowdown of all the best places to eat and drink as well as plenty of epicurean occupations to fill your days and nights.

 Pick up some new skills with a professional cookery lesson at Brighton Cookery School or master the mysteries of the East with a cookery class with the Kari Club, Brighton’s very own Indian recipe box club, or head over to The Brighton and Hove Food Partnership Community Kitchen for some masterclasses with local super-chefs, check out these masterclasses at top Brighton restaurants.

 Do something different and browse through our selection of the newest restaurants in the forever changing and fast-moving food scene in Brighton and Hove.
 Highlights and new restaurants in Brighton this period include Nostos in Hove, Amarillo, Coppa Club, Cyan and after a few setbacks we’re very excited about Kindling Restaurant having opened up on East Street.

 Looking for the most romantic ideas for Valentine’s Day in Brighton?
 Then you’ve come to the right place.
 The glasses are polished, the candles lit and the fizz is on ice.
 Valentine’s day in Brighton is big business, with restaurants battling it out to provide the best menu and the most romantic setting in town.
 Here are our Valentine’s day ideas for Brighton and Sussex.

 The first of many supper club’s to come at The Mesmerist is happening on the 30th of January, and this one is a plant based extravaganza.
 Guests will enjoy a 6 course vegan menu cooked by the ever popular chefs of Space & Thyme and hosted in the funky Flipside Lounge at The Mesmerist.
 Pair your feast with a tailored vegan wine and cocktail menu to go full Henery VIII.
 View the menu and book here.

 You may also love